-It’s better to compare problems so you know what you and your team can handle.
+We find it better to compare problems so edtech developers and their teams know what to expect.
 For a Schoology connection, the LMS doesn’t code errors like others.
-Instead, you’ll get sentences.
+Instead, the LMS will give sentences.
 We typically see these:

 - “You cannot delete grading periods that are used by any existing assignments”

-You’d have to go back and update each assignment to make sure they don’t refer to the grading period you want to delete.
-Then you can delete the grading period by Schoology.
+The developer would have to go back and update each assignment to make sure they don’t refer to the grading period they want to delete.
+Then the developer can delete the grading period by Schoology.

 - “You cannot delete grading categories that are used by any existing assignments”

-Like the bullet above, each assignment can’t refer to the grading categories you want to delete.
-Then you can delete the grading category by Schoology.
+Like the messages above, each assignment can’t refer to the grading categories the developer wants to delete.
+Then the developer can delete the grading category by Schoology.

 - Assignments cannot be created in a “parent” grading period.

 Parent grading periods are created when a “child” grading period has been created under it.
-For example, you create a grading period called “2020”, with a child grading period called “Fall 2020”.
-You can ONLY add new assignments to the “Fall 2020”.
+For example, developers can create a grading period called “2020”, with a child grading period called “Fall 2020”.
+The developer can ONLY add new assignments to the “Fall 2020”.
 Any grading period that has children CANNOT have assignments added to it.

 - Schoology assignments must be associated with a grading period.

-- You’ll rewrite your error handling code if Schoology changes the wording of their error messages.
+- The developer team will have to rewrite its error handling code if Schoology changes the wording of its error messages.